Uberspace/lab/source/guide_fmdserver.rst

 Further Information about supervisord: https://manual.uberspace.de/daemons-supervisord/

-Ready, now you need to prepare your device/smartfon for login:
+Ready, it's the time you might want to prepare a android device/smartfon for login and testing:

 https://gitlab.com/fmd-foss/fmd-android or https://f-droid.org/packages/de.nulide.findmydevice/